Obliterated Families is a multimedia web documentary about families from the Gaza Strip whose lives were shattered in the Israeli offensive in 2014.

 Why is it important?

-Three years later, people in Gaza still fear another Israeli offensive when they lift their eyes to the sky.
+Two years later, people in Gaza still fear another Israeli offensive when they lift their eyes to the sky.
 We hope this web doc will be a reminder that Gaza has not been rebuilt yet, and is still under occupation and under siege.
 According to a UN report, Gaza will become uninhabitable by 2020, but in fact, the glimpses of life there, caught in the stories we tell, suggest that this place has long ago become unfit for living.

 The Gaza Strip has been sealed by Israel, with Egypt’s assistance and the international community’s silent complicity.
 The overwhelming majority of Palestinians living there cannot leave their tiny enclave; nor can they receive visitors from other parts of Palestine.
 Also, only a few international citizens have a chance to enter and see for themselves the open air prison it has been turned to, and also what kind, hospitable and life-loving people live there.
 For all those whose thoughts go out to Gaza, but they cannot visit, we hope this will be their peeking hole.